 In 2004 I built the HR That Works program used by thousands of companies that was sold to ThinkHR in 2014.
 I've written my sixth book and over 28 training programs and continue to push HR as an amazing business opportunity.
 Today, I continue to do a great deal of training, investigation and consulting.
-I also do executive coaching.
+I also do executive coaching and run an HR group for the Renaissance Executive Forum.